 Your Micato Safari Specialist can help you maximize your opportunity to see this remarkable natural phenomenon.

-In general the expenses you will need to anticipate are passport and visa costs, immunizations, and personal expenses such as phone calls, souvenirs, and laundry.
+In general the expenses you will need to anticipate are passport and visa costs, immunizations, and personal expenses such as phone calls, and souvenirs.